dhruvshub/Problem-Solving/LeetCode/1185. Day of the Week/readme.md

 Here is the [problem link](https://leetcode.com/problems/day-of-the-week/description/).

 I have solved this using Zeller's formula.
+(Yes, it takes care of leap years as well.)

 The formula is as follows: